stehrn/tradebook/SQL.md

 ## A note on currencies
 We're dealing with monetary amounts in the `trade.unit_price` field with a currency defined in `trade.unit_ccy`.
 As such, we need to be very careful not to blindly sum up values that either directly or indirectly reference `unit_price` - it makes no sense adding 100 USD and 50 GBP to get to 150 what?
 If we need to aggregate values that reference `unit_price` then everything will need converting to the _same_ currency through the use of an _fx rate_ and a bit of simple fx conversion logic.

 What fx rate to use?
-The currency we're converting _from_ is known (`trade.unit_ccy`), but what currency do we convert _to_?
+It depends, the currency we're converting _from_ is known (`trade.unit_ccy`), but what currency do we convert _to_?
 The one defined on the `book.denomicated` (currency) is a good indicator of what numbers should be reported in, although it should be easy to specify a target currency and do the conversion on-the-fly.

 Lets look at a quick example, starting with an `FX_RATES` table:
 ```